Meal planning sounds tedious but it really can help you and your family live more healthy and organised lives and to stay within the budget.

 The meal planner has magnets so it can mount on your fridge.
-There is plenty of space to plan all your meals for the week and extra space to write notes, Sunday cook-offs and goals for the week.
+There is plenty of space to plan all your meals for the week and extra space to write notes, Sunday cook-offs, and goals for the week.
 The best part is the perforated shopping list that you can tear off.
-I now stock English and Afrikaans meal planners in my online SHOP.It is bound to make your life easier.
-I also included a tear of sample page for one week and hope to have all the recipes available on my blog soon.
+I stock the meal planners in my online SHOP.It is bound to make your life easier.

 Meal planning tips to help you along

 Although I enjoy cooking, I cannot come up with a meal plan off the top of my head.
 I need inspiration.
 So once a week, normally Saturdays or Sundays I will sit down and have a look at recipe books, magazines or Pinterest (create boards for your favourite recipes or follow my boards) for my weekly dose of meal planning inspiration.
 Some people like the routine of eating the same meals every week.
 I get bored too quickly.
 Also, start making a list of family favourites that you can refer to if there is no time for planning.

 Ask your family members what they would like to eat in the week.
 We have ‘family fun’ nights on Fridays where I cook the kids favourite meals and they help me.
 It is with great excitement that they are looking forward to Friday evenings.
 Also, try to accommodate everyone.
 My children are also fussy, but I always make sure that there is something they like to eat.
 So when making salads, I deconstruct the salads for them and they get to choose what they put on their plate.
 Works like a charm, and sometimes they will also try something new.
 I also like to add fruit to our meals, papaya, strawberries, apple, and orange slices.
 They will always eat the fruit.